RoboSense-Robotics/robosense_ac_ros2_sdk_infra/modules/ac_driver/README.md

 ## 1. Introduction

-ac_driver is the ROS middleware node for the metaS driver, which is used to receive sensor data from metaS, integrate the data, and then publish it for use by other nodes.
+ac_driver is the ROS middleware node for the AC driver, which is used to receive sensor data from AC, integrate the data, and then publish it for use by other nodes.
 This includes data from three sources: camera, lidar, and IMU.

 ## 2. Installation